xmzhuo/saks-nf/README.md

 For running on cloud, please fill in the user name and credential in the config files accordingly or modify it to meet your need.
 For Azure, you can configure the queue machine type directly on the azure.configure For AWS, you can configure the queue machine type and policy on aws website.
 [Example from antunderwood](https://antunderwood.gitlab.io/bioinformant-blog/posts/running_nextflow_on_aws_batch/)
+For slurm, you may need to define the cpu and memory in sbatch sh (sometimes slurm won't recognize the command in certian hpc), it also recommend to compose first then nextflow run the new composed nextflow folder with -profile slurm

 ### result of 'bash saks-nf/run.sh saks-nf/example1.json'